scrapinghub/frontera/docs/source/topics/scrapy-integration.rst

 Using the Frontier with Scrapy
 ==============================

-Using Crawl Frontier is quite easy, it includes a set of `Scrapy middlewares`_  that encapsulates frontier usage and can be easily configured using `Scrapy settings`_.
+Using Frontera is quite easy, it includes a set of `Scrapy middlewares`_  that encapsulates frontier usage and can be easily configured using `Scrapy settings`_.